nbossard/obsidian-CtrlXA/README.md

 - developped using neovim
 - Plugin obsidian "Hot Reload" also helped a lot <https://github.com/pjeby/hot-reload>

+### Code principles

+- "happy path is left aligned"

 ### branches

 Apparently Obsidian is checking content of manifest.json on "main" branch to detect for new versions.
 So "main" branch will now contain only releases and work will be done in "develop" branch.

 ### github actions